Golgi tendon organ: Function

-When the muscle generates force, the sensory terminals are compressed.
-This stretching deforms the terminals of the Ib afferent axon, opening stretch-sensitive cation channels.
-As a result, the Ib axon is depolarized and fires nerve impulses that are propagated to the spinal cord.
-The action potential frequency signals the force being developed by 10-20 extrafusal muscle fibers in the muscle.
-Average level of activity in a tendon organ population is representative of the whole muscle force.
+When the muscle generates force, the sensory terminals of the Ib afferent axons are compressed and become deformed which causes the opening of stretch-sensitive cation channels, depolarizing the axon and causing it to fire nerve impulses.
+The action potential frequency encodes the force being developed by the muscle fibers associated with the Golgi tendon organ.
+The average level of activity in a tendon organ population is representative of the whole muscle force.

+Integrative function

 The Ib sensory feedback generates stretch reflexes and supraspinal responses which control muscle contraction.
 Ib afferents synapse with interneurons in the spinal cord that also project to the brain cerebellum and cerebral cortex.
 The Golgi tendon reflex assists in regulating muscle contraction force.
 It is associated with the Ib.
 Tendon organs signal muscle force through the entire physiological range, not only at high strain.

 During locomotion, Ib input excites rather than inhibits motoneurons of the receptor-bearing muscles, and it affects the timing of the transitions between the stance and swing phases of locomotion.
 The switch to autogenic excitation is a form of positive feedback.

 The ascending or afferent pathways to the cerebellum are the dorsal and ventral spinocerebellar tracts.
 They are involved in the cerebellar regulation of movement.

 History

-Until 1967 it was believed that Golgi tendon organs had a high threshold, only becoming active at high muscle forces.
+Until 1967, it was believed that Golgi tendon organs had a high threshold, only becoming active at high muscle forces.
 Consequently, it was thought that tendon organ input caused "weightlifting failure" through the clasp-knife reflex, which protected the muscle and tendons from excessive force.
 However, the underlying premise was shown to be incorrect by James Houk and Elwood Henneman in 1967.